icn-navigator/Documentation/Decision Making/Records/DR-1.md

 ## Background

-We need a tool for task management to keep track of who is doing what and when.
-Aligns with the Agile methodology.
+We need a tool for project management to keep track of who is doing what and when.
+Aligns with the Agile and Scrum methodology.
 ## Relevant Data

 We want something simple and easy to use.